 Further details of the basis on which the Trustee invests members' assets within the Scheme are recorded in the Statement of Investment Principles ("SIP").
-The Trustee reviews the SIP annually; there were minor changes made in October 2021 which included updates to a DB Section investment manager name following a rebrand.
+The Trustee reviews the SIP annually; there were minor changes made in March 2023 which included updates to the DB Section following investment with Man Group.
 A copy is included in the appendix.